Meet Our Team

 Communications Executive

-My fundamental knowledge base lay in understanding how the removal/addition of gravitational loading affects cardiorespiratory and musculoskeletal systems as well as human movement.
-My research career spanned extensive investigation and experience in understanding of the efficacy of artificial gravity countermeasures - including wearable elastic garments and human centrifuges – on cardiorespiratory, neuromuscular and movement biomechanics, under both normal and microgravity paradigms.
-I have been, and enjoy being, involved in numerous outreach and engagement endeavours, including guest lectures, TV, Radio, interviews, blogs and competitions.
+Julia's fundamental knowledge base lay in understanding how the removal/addition of gravitational loading affects cardiorespiratory and musculoskeletal systems as well as human movement.
+Her research career spanned extensive investigation and experience in understanding of the efficacy of artificial gravity countermeasures - including wearable elastic garments and human centrifuges – on cardiorespiratory, neuromuscular and movement biomechanics, under both normal and microgravity paradigms.
+She has worked on large-scale international collaborative projects with the UK Space Agency, the European Space Agency and NASA.
+She has been, and enjoys being, involved in numerous academic and outreach endeavours, including through guest lectures, TV, Radio, interviews, blogs and competitions.

 Paul Muckelt